otrooney/otrooney.github.io/docs/_posts/2024-09-21-restir-gsgi-fast-ray-traced-gi-with-virtual-lights.markdown

 ### Directionality of Initial Light Samples

-ReSTIR DI supports a variety of methods of choosing the intial light samples for each pixel.
+ReSTIR DI supports a variety of methods of choosing the initial light samples for each pixel.
 For the examples above, I have used a technique called ReGIR, which divides the scene into cells and presamples a large number of lights for each cell, with each pixel then sampling from the pool of presampled lights ReGIR prepared for the cell it's in.

 ReGIR, along with the alternative presampling options, doesn't care about what direction these light sources are coming from, and just considers general illumination over the volume of the cell.
 This is no problem for diffuse lighting, as if you have a pool of presampled lights, then for any given surface you will need only a handful of samples before you're likely to find one which contributes meaningfully to the diffuse lighting of that surface.